ashandoak/ashandoak.github.io/README.md

     - The abstract is *not* an introduction
 - What's the difference between *contribution* and *significance*:
     - Contribution: the things that you have done that are novel, that support a research community, or that in general help to advance a particular field, group of people, or even a software system.
 Contribution is related to novelty.
 Contributions tend to be generic - they don't necessarily answer research questions directly, but may speak to a *group* of related questions.
     - Significance: is about the importance of the result at the time of publishing.
-Not everyone has to publish at the highest level of signifiance - but everyone should demonstrate a learning progression.
+Not everyone has to publish at the highest level of significance - but everyone should demonstrate a learning progression.
 Significance is measured in the context of other research and potentially demonstrates a benefit to society.
-- A glossary is a useful tool (at the beginning of the thesis) to help the audience better understand the upcoiming content of the thesis.
+- A glossary is a useful tool (at the beginning of the thesis) to help the audience better understand the upcoming content of the thesis.
 Start the glossary from the first day of writing.
 - It's good practice to write the introduction early, as this will change dramatically over the course of research.
 To modify an introduction is easier than to write from scratch...
 An introduction should include:
     - Establish research topic
     - Problem statement - just state where you currently are
     - Motivation and background - perhaps this will change if your research target changes
-    - Definte the scope of research - if you define the scope you don't have to say "this is outside of the scope of my research..."
+    - Define the scope of research - if you define the scope you don't have to say "this is outside of the scope of my research..."
     - Show the work's significance, relevance, impact - somewhat interchangeable.
 Thinking through this helps bound and direct your research.
     - State research questions and objectives - this is hard.
 It depends heavily on evaluation.
     - State expected contributions - should appear in abstract, introduction and conclusions.